jiyuehe/electrophysiological-heart-simulator/README.md

 This is an electrophysiological heart simulator based on Mitchell-Schaeffer equations.
-I can reproduce patient-specific focal and rotor arrhythmias.
+It can reproduce patient-specific focal and rotor arrhythmias.

 An example of arrhythmia simulation:
 ![Demo](result/demo.gif)